meom-group/eophis/docs/source/usage.rst

     720 603 720 603 demo demo LAG=0
     P 2 P 2

-the two first terms are aliases that OASIS uses to perform the communications. ``sst`` is manipulated by OASIS under the name ``E_OUT_0`` from the Fake Earth side and under ``M_IN_0`` from the Python side.
+the two first terms are aliases that OASIS uses to perform the communications. ``sst`` is manipulated by OASIS under the name ``E_OUT_0`` from the Toy Earth side and under ``M_IN_0`` from the Python side.
 Those aliases have been set by default during Tunnel registration.

 In Eophis, it does not matter to know these aliases since every OASIS actions are wrapped.
 On the contrary, it might do from the geoscientific side to setup the coupling, depending on the OASIS implementation.